newrelic/newrelic-dotnet-buildpack-tile/README.md

 ### <a id='envvar-and-nrconfig'></a>Debugging
 <br/>
-* Set **BP_DEBUG** environment variable
+* Set <strong>BP_DEBUG</strong> environment variable
-        For troubleshooting purposes, you can set **BP_DEBUG** environment variable in your application environment to get more logging during the application push.
+        For troubleshooting purposes, you can set <strong>BP_DEBUG</strong> environment variable in your application environment to get more logging during the application push.
 <br/>
 <br/>
 * Check the logs
 <br/>
-    Use **cf logs &lt;APP_NAME&gt;** or **cf logs &lt;APP_NAME&gt; --recent**   to examine the application logs.
+    Use <strong>cf logs &lt;APP_NAME&gt;</strong> or <strong>cf logs &lt;APP_NAME&gt; --recent</strong>   to examine the application logs.
 It should display New Relic agent installation progress.

 <br/>
-* User Cloud Foundry's [**CF_TRACE**](https://docs.cloudfoundry.org/devguide/deploy-apps/troubleshoot-app-health.html#trace-cloud-controller-rest-api-calls) to get detailed information about errors and unexpected behavior.
+* User Cloud Foundry's [<strong>CF_TRACE</strong>](https://docs.cloudfoundry.org/devguide/deploy-apps/troubleshoot-app-health.html#trace-cloud-controller-rest-api-calls) to get detailed information about errors and unexpected behavior.

 <br/>
 <br/>
 ## <a id='examples'></a>Examples

 ### <a id='example-dotnet-core'></a>Push a Sample Dotnet Core Application to PCF
-The following example uses **"dotnet"** CLI to create a sample Dotnet Core application, configures the app manifest to bind the application with New Relic Dotnet Core agent, and pushes the app to PCF.
+The following example uses <strong>"dotnet"</strong> CLI to create a sample Dotnet Core application, configures the app manifest to bind the application with New Relic Dotnet Core agent, and pushes the app to PCF.
 Note that the example uses environment variable to specify the license key for the New Relic account.
 You could explore this page for alternative ways to bind an application to the agent.

 1- Create a sample dotnet MVC application (or use you existing dotnet Core application)<br/>
 ```